SchrodingersGat/KiBoM/README.md

 **DNF Parts**

-To specify a part as DNF (do not fit), the *fit_field* field can be set to one of the following values:
+To specify a part as DNF (do not fit), the *fit_field* field can be set to one of the following values: (case insensitive)

+* "dnf"
+* "do not fit"
+* "nofit"
+* "no stuff"
+* "nostuff"
+* "noload"
-DNF = "dnf", "do not fit", "nofit", "no stuff", "nostuff", "noload", "do not load" (case insensitive)
+* "do not load"

+**Note:**

-*Note: if the *Value* field for the component contains any of these values, the component will also not be included*
+If the *Value* field for the component contains any of these values, the component will also not be included

 **PCB Configurations**

 To generate a BoM with a custom *Configuration*, the --revision flag can be used at the command line to specifiy which revision/configuration is to be used.

-If a revision is specified, the value of the *fit_field* field is used to determine if a component will be included in the BoM, as follow:
+If a revision is specified, the value of the *fit_field* field is used to determine if a component will be included in the BoM, as follows:

-If the *fit_field* value is empty / blank then it will be loaded in ALL configuration If the *fit_field* begins with a '-' character, if will be excluded from the matching configuration If the *fit_field* begins with a '+' character, if will ONLY be included in the matching configuration
+* If the *fit_field* value is empty / blank then it will be loaded in ALL configuration.
+* If the *fit_field* begins with a '-' character, if will be excluded from the matching configuration.
+* If the *fit_field* begins with a '+' character, if will ONLY be included in the matching configuration.

 Multiple configurations can be addressed as the *fit_field* can contain multiple comma-separated values.